ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

           exclude: [NCEP]
           keep_input_datasets: false

-Multi-model statistics now also supports a ``groupby`` argument.
+Multi-model statistics also supports a ``groupby`` argument.
 You can group by any dataset key (``project``, ``experiment``, etc.) or a combination of keys in a list.
 You can also add an arbitrary tag to a dataset definition and then group by that tag.
 When using this preprocessor in conjunction with `ensemble statistics`_ preprocessor, you